 SCROLL DOWN FOR IMAGES.

-This gallery presents some of the rarest items in my collection: tabloid newspapers from a wave of mostly weekly (but occasionally monthly) publications that were published in American cities of the Eastern seabord between 1932 and 1934.
-This wave of tabloid newspapers had two commercial epicentres: one of these was the organization taking shape around the Annenberg family, later wealthy and respectable as publishers of TV Guide.
+This gallery presents some of the rarest items in my collection: tabloid newspapers from a wave of mostly weekly (but occasionally monthly) papers that were published in American cities of the Eastern seabord between 1932 and 1934.
+This wave of tabloid newspapers had two commercial epicentres.
+One of these was the organization taking shape around the Annenberg family, later wealthy and respectable as publishers of TV Guide.
 In the early 1930s, and allegedly with mob connections, the Annenbergs launched a series of city tabloids like Baltimore Brevities, mirrored in other cities by tabloids bearing such names as Philadelphia Briefs, Chicago Hush or New York Hush.
 These tabloids, sleazy according to any definition of the term, trafficked in celebrity gossip (around such figures as Jean Harlow or Charles Lindbergh), stories of sexual traffic and sexual assault, and exposés of municipal vice.

 CLICK ON IMAGE TO ENLARGE; DATE OF PUBLICATION WILL APPEAR IN IMAGE VIEWER